cryptobuks1/checkonchain/research_articles/dcr_charts_gitissues/dcrdata_chart.md

-# dcrdata Additional Charts Proposal
+# Checkonchain - Decred Charts

-## Overview
-The following document specifies the input calculations and provides sample charts for a number of Decred specific metrics for implementation into the dcrdata charting suite.
+The following document specifies the input calculations and provides sample charts for a number of Decred specific metrics for implementation into a Decred charting suite.

-# Charts

-## **Realised Cap and MVRV Ratio**
+# **Realised Cap and MVRV Ratio**

 Checkonchain Code